aking-14/tweetPredictor/README.md

-new conference, bill trump is signing = high tweets em is scaled font size in html/css max/min/cur for rolling and fixed 24 hour expected number of tweets for rest of day
+new conference, bill trump is signing = high tweets em is scaled font size in html/css max/min/cur for rolling and fixed 24 hour